LexBorisoff/package-scripts/README.md

 ### Project's package manager

 Some projects include a `packageManager` property in their `package.json`.
-The CLI honors it and will run scripts by using this property instead of your default package manager.
+The CLI honors it and will run scripts using this property instead of your default package manager.

 You can override this behavior by supplying the package manager that you want to use as a _**flag**_.
 It will be applied for the _**current script run**_ only and not override the project's package manager completely.